-Let’s get straight to the point – you’re probably searching for a policy and procedure template you can actually use (bonus points if it’s ISO compliant).
+Let’s get straight to the point – you’re probably searching for a policy and procedure template you can use.

-So, if you just want an actionable policy and procedure template, you can find two hand-crafted examples below.
-One of them is basically a blueprint you can use to build out your own, and the other is a fully filled out example of the first, using a fictional company called Brightstar Marketing.
+Moreover, if you want an actionable policy and procedure template, you can find two hand-crafted examples below.
+One is a blueprint you can use to build your own, and the other is a filled-out example of the first, using a fictional company called Brightstar Marketing.

-This policy and procedure template structure is designed for you to use as a blueprint; a skeleton to flesh out and support your own QMS mini-manual.
-The placeholder text in this template provides instructions as to the kind of content you will need to include.
+The policy and procedure template structure is for you to use as a blueprint.
+Think of it as a skeleton to flesh out and support your own QMS mini-manual.
+Equally important, the placeholder text in this template gives instructions on the content needed.

-Below is an example of what the above template structure might look like once it’s completely filled in, using the fictional Brightstar Marketing company.
-Use it as a reference point for how to properly fill out and use your template.
+Below is an example of what the above template structure might look like once it’s filled in, using the fictional Brightstar Marketing company.
+To clarify, use it as a reference point for how to fill out and use your template appropriately.

-Now that we’ve dealt with the elephant in the room, I’ll take some time to break down some strategies for improving standard operating procedure (SOP) implementation using the tools and techniques of BPM.
+Now that we’ve dealt with the elephant in the room, I’ll take a little time to break down a few strategies for improving standard operating procedure (SOP) implementation.
+I will do this using the tools and techniques of BPM (business process management).

 No doubt you understand the power of SOPs.
-You might already have some experience with implementing them in your business.
-You also probably realize that traditional SOP implementations sometimes just aren’t good enough.
+For this reason, you might already have some experience implementing them in your business.
+More to the point, you realize that traditional SOP implementations aren’t good enough.

-Truth is, SOPs can be huge detriments to your business.
+The truth is, SOPs can be huge detriments to your business.
 It all depends on how you’re using them.
-That’s why it’s so important that your policy and procedure templates are actionable.
+Essentially, that’s why your policy and procedure templates must be actionable.

-Using Process Street, you can now be ISO compliant and do everything you need to do with one piece of free, easy-to-use, quick-to-learn software.
+Using Process Street, you can now be ISO compliant and do everything you need with one piece of free, easy-to-use, quick-to-learn software.

 - Why traditional SOPs can be limiting

-- How BPM can improve your policies and procedures
+- Using BPM to improve your policies and procedures

 - Practically applying BPM to your policy and procedure template